Attitude Baptist Church

 Attitude Baptist Church (Igreja Batista Atitude) is a Baptist multi-site megachurch based in Rio de Janeiro, in Brazil.
 It is affiliated with the Brazilian Baptist Convention.
-Josué Vallandro Jr. is its current Pastor-President leading approximately 13,500 members.
+Josué Vallandro Jr. is its current Pastor.

 History

 Attitude Baptist Church started as a Community Mission in the neighbourhood of Itanhangá, Rio de Janeiro by the International Mission Board missionary Edgar F. Hallock, Jr. Initially the Mission met in a rented room of a University nearby and later at a public school.
 On 4 June 2000, sponsored by the First Baptist Church in Barra, the Mission was organized as the Central Barra Baptist Church with 32 members.

-Organisation

-Attitude Baptist was modeled after the successful experiences of Saddleback, Hillsong and Santarém-Paz Churches.
-Works and experiences of pastors Abe Hubner and Rick Warren serve as main inspiration.

-The Church is organized in 15 congregations and apprimatelly 1.200 cells, which replicate the general Cell church structure of the Main Church in Barra da Tijuca.
-According to this model the basic structure is the Cell group, which generally has up to 12 people and often cell-members also have the role of counselor and counselee.
-Upon exceeding this 12-person limit, the cell multiplies into new cells.
-Each cell is under the care of a Cell-leader.
-Every cell is integrated into a network of cells under the care of a Cell-supervisor, to whom Cell-leaders report.
-Cell supervisors in turn report to the pastor of the church, who in turn report to the Pastor-president.
-Because of its size, the main Church has more hierarchical levels.

-The work of each church is conducted voluntarily by church members and it is organized into Ministries.
-Ministries are:
+The church has established other campuses in different cities across the country.
+The church has inaugurated a main auditorium with 4,000 seats.